Goldman slashes price target on Prometheus Biosciences Inc. [RXDX] – find out why.

 Goldman have made an estimate for Prometheus Biosciences Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on July 20, 2022.
 While these analysts kept the previous recommendation, Piper Sandler raised their target price to Overweight.
 The new note on the price target was released on June 10, 2022, representing the official price target for Prometheus Biosciences Inc. stock.
 Previously, the target price had yet another raise to $62, while BTIG Research analysts kept a Buy rating on RXDX stock.

-Prometheus Biosciences Inc. [RXDX] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -7.21.
-With this latest performance, RXDX shares dropped by -22.10% in over the last four-week period, additionally plugging by 54.20% over the last 6 months – not to mention a rise of 37.84% in the past year of trading.
+Prometheus Biosciences Inc. [RXDX] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 133.03.
+With this latest performance, RXDX shares gained by 100.29% in over the last four-week period, additionally plugging by 230.34% over the last 6 months – not to mention a rise of 198.35% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Prometheus Biosciences Inc. [RXDX] shares currently have an operating margin of -2806.10 and a Gross Margin at +91.75.
 Prometheus Biosciences Inc.’s Net Margin is presently recorded at -2882.55.